 It’s Tasty Tuesday!

-Share Cook’s Corner: Recipes for Healthy Snacks with your families and encourage them to make a healthy snack with their child.
+Share with your families Cook’s Corner: Recipes for Healthy Snacks, the Two Bite Club (available in English and Spanish), or Smart Snacking for Children.
+Also, share the 2020 Choose My Plate coloring page so children can add colorful fruit and vegetables to their plates.
+Encourage families to make healthy meals with their children.
 Spending time together in the kitchen builds bonds as well as reading and math skills.
-Ask families to send in their snack idea to share with the other families in the program.
+Ask families to email their healthy meal option ideas to share with the other families in the program.

 It’s Work Together Wednesday!

 Partner with parents and families to host a virtual class meet up on Zoom or Google Hangouts.
 Share learning activities that can be done at home or just give the children an opportunity to catch up with friends or their favorite teacher.

 Ask families to use art supplies and a large piece of paper to create a family tree or a family portrait.
 Want to get really creative?
 Other options can include creating a Melted Bead Bowl or Decorated Egg Holder.
 No art supplies at home?
 Share the free coloring pages on Nickelodeon Parents or Art for Children Hub.
 Encourage them to take photos of their family art project.
 Then ask them to share with the program and other families on Facebook and Twitter.
 Remember to tag @NAEYC and @MDEngageEarly using the hashtags #woyc20 and #MDFamiliesEngage.

 It’s Family Friday!

 Celebrate the end of WOYC by using the new, virtual Maryland Family Engagement Toolkit for best practices, strategies, and ideas on how to communicate with and engage parents and families, especially during this difficult time.
 It is more important than ever that you support families by ensuring they have the resources they need to be “their children’s best teacher.”